PiSchool/esa-crops-github/README.md

 * Include Hugin configuration files for both training and prediction phases for U-Net, HSN and W-Net

 This is a proof of concept.
 The above mentioned extensions are going to be included in the new Hugin release.
-Visit the [Wiki page](https://github.com/PiSchool/esa-crops-github/wiki) for a detailed information about the content of this repository.
+Please visit the [Wiki page](https://github.com/PiSchool/esa-crops-github/wiki) for a detailed information about the content of this repository.

 Documentation for Hugin is available at https://hugin-eo.readthedocs.io/